ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 And "infinitary tuples" has to do something similar.
 For the list of functions, we'd pass "a function taking a row with two variables and returning a function" as the first argument.
 For the function on lists we'd pass "a function taking a row with three variables".
 I guess the system must lose Haskell's equivalence between `\a b -> ...` and `\a -> \b -> ...`.

 The typeclass solution to this is completely different.
-The inner function is the same for both interpretations, what changes is the initial "number of variadic arguments" argument.
+The inner function is the same for both interpretations, what changes is the initial "variadic count" argument.

 ```haskell
 nZipWith two (\a b c -> a + b + c) [1,2] [3,4] -- [Int -> Int]